dagargo/emu3bm/README.md

 $ emu3bm -r 1,4,8,9,2,10,0,0 bank
 ```

-## Related project
+## Related projects

-[emu3fs](https://github.com/dagargo/emu3fs) is a Linux kernel module that allows to read from and write to block devices formatted as E-Mu EIII filesystem.
+* [emu3fs](https://github.com/dagargo/emu3fs) is a Linux kernel module that allows to read from and write to block devices formatted as E-Mu EIII filesystem.
+* [Elektroid](https://github.com/dagargo/elektroid) is a sample and MIDI device manager with support for MIDI SDS.